ropensci-archive/roweb2/content/technotes/2018-09-03-commonmark.md

 In theory you could clone any of your favorite blogs ([David Robinson’s blog](https://github.com/dgrtwo/dgrtwo.github.com), [Julia Silge’s blog](https://github.com/juliasilge/blog_by_hugo), etc.) to analyze them, no need to even webscrape first!
+Note [that you can git clone from R using the `git2r` package](https://github.com/ropensci/git2r/).

 ``` r
 get_functions <- function(post_xml){